xitrum-framework/xitrum-doc/guide/en/action_view.rst

 To config the default template type, see xitrum.conf file in the config directory of your Xitrum application.

-You can override the default template type by passing "jade", "mustache", "scamal", or "ssp" to `respondView`.
+You can override the default template type by passing "jade", "mustache", "scaml", or "ssp" to `respondView`.

 ::

-  respondView(Map("type" ->"mustache"))
+  val options = Map("type" ->"mustache")
+  respondView(options)

 Type casting currentAction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~